-Rhinosinusitis is one of the common conditions that affect millions of people around the world.
-A lot of studies have revealed that patients with sinusitis or chronic sinusitis have a lower overall and disease-specific quality of life.
-For most of the patients, the discomfort from sinus is a monthly episode.
-If you are one of the patients of sinus or know anyone who has said to you that they are suffering from this condition, they can take advantage of the new and latest surgical procedure, called FESS (Functional Endoscopic Sinus Surgery).
-The procedure has proven to be effective from a lot of procedures that claim to cure sinus or underlying conditions.
+If you are a sinusitis patient or know anyone who is suffering from this condition, then now you can choose the new and latest surgical procedure, called FESS (Functional Endoscopic Sinus Surgery).
+The procedure has proven to be effective than a lot of other procedures that claim to cure sinus or underlying conditions.

 The typical or commonly known symptoms of chronic sinusitis include: